Local Governance Review

 Melton Parish Councillors feel they do a good job in representing the views and needs of Melton to the District and County Councils.
 We also act wisely and prudently to ensure that the local Community Infrastructure Levy (taxes on housing development in Melton) are spent in Melton for the benefit of Melton people and that our Council Tax Precept is kept at a level commensurate with the services the Parish Council provides.

 If you wish to submit a response to the CGR please do so by emailing CGR@eastsuffolk.gov.uk before the 1st April 2022.

 This messaging would be distributed in March 2022.
 As we are not gathering the thoughts and responses of residents MPC’s suggested response to the CGR is as follows:

 “Melton is an historic settlement with remnants of Roman and Medieval pottery and evidence of Prehistoric occupation in the area.
 The Domesday Book (1086) records the village as “Meltuna”.

 Melton Parish Council, in agreement with Woodbridge Town Council, feel that the parish boundaries should remain unchanged and that the number of Councillors should stay as is – 15 Councillors.
 We agree with Woodbridge Town Council that the Melton Hill site (former Council offices) should sit wholly within Woodbridge or Melton and not be split across the two, as happened when Melton Park was developed.

 We have a single District Councillor who represents Melton and any significant changes to the boundary would be to the detriment of the Parish and its residents.”

 - Note the contents of this report

-- Decide if they agree with the formal response from MPC to the CGR or wish to make any amends
+- Decide if they agree with the formal response from MPC to the CGR or make any amends